AHEC HPV Immunization Project

 Vaccination of boys and girls aged 11 to 12 could prevent many of these cancers, but low HPV vaccination rates are leaving another generation of children at risk of HPV cancers.
 The CDC program now underway aims to get the word out to physicians and other health care professionals, to urge parents to have their children vaccinated against this potentially deadly virus.
 The message for parents, according to the CDC, is that by having their kids vaccinated they aren’t opening the door to sex – they’re closing the door to cancer.

-To combat this problem, Haller and others at the Heritage College are working to publicize the importance of HPV vaccination for cancer prevention and to explain the rationale for vaccinating pre-teens.
+To combat this problem, Guthrie and others at the Heritage College are working to publicize the importance of HPV vaccination for cancer prevention and to explain the rationale for vaccinating pre-teens.
 They hope to work with area health care providers to spread the word to parents about this important health issue.

 The Heritage College-based AHEC is the Consortium for Health Education in Appalachia Ohio (CHEAO).
 Its mission is to improve the health of people in Appalachian Ohio by fostering academic and community collaboration, emphasizing primary care and focusing on underserved areas.
 The Heritage College is one of seven medical colleges in the Ohio Statewide AHEC program and it serves 21 Appalachian counties.